The WWII Japanese American Internment Museum opened in April 2013 and is housed in the renovated south building of the McGehee Railroad Depot.

 Museum Resources for Teachers

-The World War II Japanese American Internment Museum in McGehee periodically conducts Professional Development Workshops in cooperation with McGehee Schools.
+The next professional development workshop for teachers will be June 25, 2018 beginning at 9 a.m.
+(Registration at 8:30 a.m.).
+These workshops are conducted by the World War II Japanese American Internment Museum in cooperation with McGehee Schools.
 Participants travel to the Rohwer Japanese American Relocation Center site for a more indepth understanding of the camp.

 The museum also is developing a lending library of books about the Japanese American experience and would be happy to accept donations!